 In accordance with Dutch law (art.
 2:390) the result that applies to the evaluations of securities without a frequent market listing is non-distributional and allocated to the revaluation reserve (legal reserve).

-The profit of current year contains a profit of EUR 124 thousand related to unrealized changes in the fair value of unlisted securities, which is non-distributional.
+The profit of current year contains a loss of EUR 78 thousand related to unrealized changes in the fair value of unlisted securities, which is non-distributional.
 Reference is made to note 11.

 NOTE 14 - LIABILITIES